 The causes of these increases are somewhat unclear, and could be related to economic stress, media, substance abuse, social media, opioid use or lack of access to mental health services.

 Suicide’s Connection to Mental Health

 A range of factors increases a person’s risk for attempting or completing suicide, and many of them are connected to mental health:

 - Family history of suicide or mental health problems.
 Depression, bipolar disorder, schizophrenia and suicide suggest a possible biological or genetic connection to a person’s risk for attempting or completing suicide.

 - Untreated mental health conditions.
-Over 90 percent of individuals who commit suicide have a history of mental health concerns, such as depression, anxiety or substance abuse, according to Dr. Reinecke.
+More than 90 percent of individuals who commit suicide have a history of mental health concerns, such as depression, anxiety or substance abuse.

-- A break-down in social support--either from the family or the larger community.
-This lack of support can leave someone feeling alienated or alone, and he or she may come to believe that others won't care or "will be better off without me."
-When this happens, usual coping strategies aren’t effective, and feelings of hopelessness can take over.
+- A break-down in social support, either from the family or the larger community.
+This lack of support can leave someone feeling alienated or alone, and they may come to believe that others won't care or "will be better off" without them.
+When this happens, typical coping strategies aren’t effective, and feelings of hopelessness can take over.

 What Can Be Done?